diaspd/to-do/README.md

 </br>

 ## 📄 Project
-💰 A to do list.
+💰 A to do list, using react concepts Immutability, useState, CSSmodules and more.

 <br></br>